EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Experiments

 \subsection{Public Health Assessment with NHANES}

 Finally, we apply our methods to public health assessment using NHANES 2015-2016 data \cite{cdc2005national}.
 NHANES is a program with adaptable components of measurements, to assess the health and nutritional status of adults and children in the United States.
-Every year, approximately thousands individuals of all ages are interviewed in their homes and complete the health examination component of the survey.
+Every year, thousands individuals of all ages are interviewed and examined in their homes.
 This 2015-2016 NHANES data contains three major sections, the questionnaire interview, examinations and lab tests for 9971 subjects in the publicly available version of this cycle.
-In our setting, we consider the whole set of lab test results (139 dimensions of variables) as the target variable of interest $\mathbf{x}_{\phi}$ since they are expensive and reflects the subject's health status, and we active select the questions from the extensive questionnaire (665 variables).
+In our setting, we consider the whole set of lab test results (139 variables) as the target variable of interest $\mathbf{x}_{\phi}$ since they are expensive and reflects the subject's health status, and we active select the questions from the extensive questionnaire (665 variables).

-In NHANES, the entire questionnaire is divided into 73 different groups.
+The questionnaire of NHANES is divided into 73 different groups.
 In practice, questions in the same group are often examined together.
-Therefore, we perform active variable selection on the group level: at each step, the algorithm will be selecting one group to observe.
+Therefore, we perform active variable selection on the group level: at each step, the algorithm selects one group to observe.
 This is more challenging than the experiments in previous sections since it requires the generative model to simulate a group of unobserved data in Equation (\ref{eq:CHAIN2}) at the same time.
-When evaluating test likelihood on the target variable of interest, we treat variables in each group equally.
+When evaluating test RMSE on the target variable of interest, we treat variables in each group equally.
 For a fair comparison, the calculation of the area under the information curve (AUIC) is weighted by the size of the group chosen by the algorithms.
 Specifically, AUIC is calculated after spline interpolation.
 The information curve plots in Figure \ref{fig:nhs}, together with Table \ref{tab:nhs} of AUIC statistics show that our EDDI outperforms other baselines.
-This experiment shows that EDDI is capable of performing active selection on a large pool of grouped variables to estimate a high dimensional target.
+In addition, this experiment shows that EDDI is capable of performing active selection on a large pool of grouped variables to estimate a high dimensional target.